-During law school, Mr. Thronson served as editor-in-chief of the University of Michigan Journal of Law Reform, overseeing over 90 staff members in producing four issues and hosting a symposium on class action reform.
+During law school, Patrick served as editor-in-chief of the University of Michigan Journal of Law Reform.
 He worked as a student attorney for the University of Michigan Human Trafficking Clinic, where he helped victims obtain lawful immigration status and assisted in scholarly publications.
-Mr. Thronson received the Cason Scholarship (academic award) and the Sarah Honigman Memorial Award (as editor-in-chief of the Journal of Law Reform).
+Patrick received the Cason Scholarship (academic award) and the Sarah Honigman Memorial Award (as editor-in-chief of the Journal of Law Reform).

-Prior to joining Janet, Jenner & Suggs, Mr. Thronson served as communications director and speechwriter for the Salt Lake City Mayor’s Office, and as a founding board member and donor/community relations officer for Easter Seals-Goodwill Northern Rocky Mountain.
+Prior to joining Janet, Janet & Suggs, LLC, Patrick served as communications director and speechwriter for the Salt Lake City Mayor’s Office, and as a founding board member and donor/community relations officer for Easter Seals-Goodwill Northern Rocky Mountain.
 He consulted independently for nonprofit corporations, law firms, and local and statewide political campaigns.
-Mr. Thronson also served on the boards of directors of the Madeleine Choir School and the Utah Cultural Alliance.
+Patrick also served on the boards of directors of the Madeleine Choir School and the Utah Cultural Alliance.

 - University of Michigan, J.D., 2013